 Child and Youth Programs

-We are excited to offer a variety of Youth Development programs for children and youth of all ages
+We are excited to offer a variety of Youth programs for children and youth of all ages.
+Programs include Character Building, Youth Music and Arts and Summer Camp opportunities.

-including Character Building, Music programs, Minecraft EDU Virtual Learning and All-American Starz Dance Team.
 Children and youth in these programs build valuable skills that they will use throughout their lives.
 Our programs focus on positive youth activities and character building.
 The goal of the programs are to build positive social and communication habits, decision making and life skills, and build character and leadership skills with Christian values.
-Click to download a Youth program brochure.
+Click here to download a brochure.
+Click here for download a Youth Night Character Building and Music and Arts program registration and permission waiver form

 WHAT Is Character Building?